na-na-hi/renget/archive/h5izt6.md

 "Okay, we'll try it your way," he conceded.
 "But when Impakt clobbers us, I expect an apology and you’re explaining to Hoge why we failed."

 Inigo steeled himself and stepped out into the chamber.
-Impakt turned, arm drawn back for a punch.
+Impakt turned, a knee raised to kick.
 "Halt, young hero!"
 His voice boomed.
-"I cannot let you pass!"
+"I cannot let you pass without testing your hero's mettle!"

 Inigo quickly raised the hand holding his tattered white scarf, the bloodstained banner of truce.